 Figure 4.6 below presents the percentage of households with mud-covered tree trunks as their main wall material by district.
-The main wall material of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.
+The main wall materials of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.

-In Gakenke district, 9.6% of households use mud-covered tree trunks as their wall material.
-The district is therefore one of the lowest for the use of this wall material.
-At national level, 35.2% of households have mud-covered tree trunks as their main wall material; in urban areas the figure is only 17.1% and 38.3% in rural areas.
+In Gasabo district, 24% of households use mud-covered tree trunks as their wall material, after mud bricks covered with cement (46.4%).
+At national level, 35.2% of households have mud-covered tree trunks as their wall material while in urban areas the figure is only 17.1%, with 38.3% being the figure in rural areas.
+It is clear that Gasabo district is still below the urban area average in terms of improving wall construction material.